How to Stop Enabling an Addicted Loved One

 - Stop helping out financially.

-- Try to talk to your loved one about their substance abuse when they are sober and in the best state of mind.
+- Try to talk to your loved ones about their substance abuse when they are sober and in the best state of mind.

 - Take steps to protect yourself and other members of your family.
 Don’t get into a car with a drunk driver.

-- Participate in counseling and therapy both for yourself and for the family.
+- Participate in counselling and therapy both for yourself and for the family.

 - Make a plan to cope with your loved one’s unreliability.
-Follow through on what you need to do for yourself and what needs to happen in your own life.
+Follow what you need to do for yourself and what needs to happen in your own life.

 - Make concrete boundaries and consequences and stick to them.